 And President Sippy Cup, you know, doesn't seem to really want to get to the bottom of it.

-And only because of pressure that people like us have been putting on the White House.
+And only because of pressure that people like us have been putting on the White House, oh, now Biden has said he's going to allow the intelligence to investigate.

-You know, the the propaganda mouthpiece for China.
+You know, the propaganda mouthpiece for China.

 They've been lying to us the whole time.